Graph Mixture Density Networks: Graph Mixture Density Networks

 \section{Graph Mixture Density Networks}

 A graph is defined as a tuple $g = (\mathcal{V}_g,\mathcal{E}_g,\mathcal{X}_g)$ where $\mathcal{V}_g$ is the set of \emph{nodes} representing entities, $\mathcal{E}_g$ is the set of \emph{edges} that connect pairs of nodes, and $\mathcal{X}_g$ denotes the (optional) node attributes.
-For the purpose of this work, we do not use edge attributes (while the approach can be straightforwardly extended to consider those if needed), and we assume to deal with the same class of graphs DGNs are usually applied to.
+For the purpose of this work, we do not use edge attributes even though the approach can be straightforwardly extended to consider them.

-The task under consideration is a supervised regression problem where we aim at learning the conditional distribution $P(y_g|g)$, with $y_g$ being the continuous target label associated with an input graph $g$ in the dataset $\mathcal{D}$.
-We assume the target distribution to be multimodal, and as such it cannot be well modelled by current DGNs due to well-known averaging effects between the modes.
+The task under consideration is a supervised conditional density estimation (CDE) problem.
+We aim to learn the conditional distribution $P(y_g|g)$, with $y_g$ being the continuous target label(s) associated with an input graph $g$ in the dataset $\mathcal{D}$.
+We assume the target distribution to be multimodal, and as such it cannot be well modeled by current DGNs due to the aforementioned averaging effects.
 Therefore, we borrow ideas from the Mixture Density Network \cite{bishop_mixture_1994} and extend the family of deep graph networks with multimodal output capabilities.